 - 1 tsp cumin

 - ½ tsp ground fenugreek seeds

 - ½ tsp chilli powder

 - Pre heat your oven at 200C/400F/Gas Mark 6 and line a baking tray with greaseproof/parchment paper.

 - To start your Dal, heat a large, heavy bottom pan and add our coconut oil.
 Once heated, add the onion and chilli, frying until the onion is translucent.
 Now add your spices: cumin, turmeric, mustard seeds, asafoetida, cardamom, ginger and garlic.
 Stir continuously for about 1 minute - it should be very fragrant.

-- Add your Chana Dal, coconut milk and 3 cups of water.
+- Add your Split Peas, coconut milk and 3 cups of water.
 Stir together and let come to a boil.

 - Once boiling, reduce to a simmer.
 Stir occasionally and add another cup of water when water has nearly been absorbed.
 You may need to use more water to loosen the Dal.
 Let cook for about 45mins to 1 hour, or until your lentils are soft and cooked through.
 Season with salt and pepper to taste.

 - You can keep the Dal chunky, or you can use a hand blender to blend slightly, for a half and half chunky/smooth texture.